garden-io/garden/docs/reference/module-types/kubernetes.md

       # The name of the resource.
       name:

+# A valid Kubernetes namespace name.
+Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
+# numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63 characters.
+namespace:

 # Manually specify port forwards that Garden should set up when deploying in dev or watch mode.
 If specified, these
 # override the auto-detection of forwardable ports, so you'll need to specify the full list of port forwards to
 # create.